×

 We asked expats in Panama if they have access to public healthcare in Panama.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Panama.
 The government has implemented strict measures to contain the spread of the virus, including the closure of non-essential services and the suspension of elective surgeries.
 As a result, many healthcare facilities have been overwhelmed with the influx of patients seeking treatment for COVID-19.
 Despite the challenges, the healthcare system in Panama has been able to provide adequate care to those in need.
-The government has also implemented a number of initiatives to ensure that the most vulnerable populations have access to healthcare services, including free testing and treatment for those who cannot afford it," remarked one expat in Panama.
+The government has also implemented a number of initiatives to ensure that the most vulnerable populations have access to healthcare services, including free testing and treatment for those who cannot afford it," said one expat.

 What advice do you have for expats having a baby in Panama?